 The installation of a new water main to Braid Station will consist of six work stages.
 Stage 1 of construction will require the closure of two westbound vehicle lanes of Braid Street and one southbound vehicle lane of Brunette Avenue.
 This closure will restrict larger commercial vehicles from making the southbound-to-westbound movement, with a detour route to East Columbia Street via Brunette Avenue to the south.
-Stages 2 to 6 will take place on private lands.
+Stages 2 to 6 take place on private lands, and as of April 11th, 2022 are nearly complete.
 Therefore, the discussion on transportation impacts will primarily center on Stage 1.